Key Fact: Scientology Religious Leader

 Charges: Illegal entrepreneurship, incitement of hatred or enmity, and organizing an extremist conspiracy

-Release: Ivan was released in November 2019.
-He is not under house arrest, but has travel restrictions and some other restrictions, such as being unable to live with his wife who is also a Scientologist.
+Release: Ivan was released from pre-trial detention in November 2019.
+He is not under house arrest, but has travel restrictions.

 Biography: In 2016, a St. Petersburg regional department of the Federal Security Service (FSB) initiated a criminal investigation which ultimately determined that illegal entrepreneurship from the local Scientology community generated around 280 million Rubles between 2013-2016.

 On June 6, 2017, Russian authorities from the FSB and SWAT police raided the St. Petersburg Church of Scientology headquarters as well as the homes of all five leaders of the group including Ivan Matsitsky, Sakhib Aliev, Anastasia Terentieva, Galina Shurinova and Konstancia Esaulkova.
 They were charged with illegal entrepreneurship (Article 171 of the Criminal Code of Russia), incitement of hatred or enmity (Article 282 of the Criminal Code of Russia), and organizing an extremist conspiracy (Article 282.1 of the Criminal Code of Russia).